hotwax/oms-documentation/troubleshooting/Shopify/inventory.md

 2. **Verify Inventory Adjustment History:**
    - Within the variant's `inventory` section, click on the `adjustment history` button.
    - Examine historical inventory adjustments.
 Ensure they reflect recent changes.
-   - If historical changes show old records or there are no inventory records, go to the `HotWax Commerce Job manager App` and run the `Hard Sync` job.
+   - If historical changes display outdated records or no inventory records, proceed to the HotWax Commerce Job Manager App.
+If inventory changes occurred after the last execution of the Upload recent inventory change job, run the Upload recent inventory change job.
+Alternatively, if the changes happened before the completion of the last Upload recent inventory change job, execute the Hard Sync job.
    - Wait for a few minutes and revisit the inventory history on Shopify.

 3. If the inventory is still not updated, and discrepancies persist, contact the HotWax Commerce support team for assistance.